blogs.sanpreetsingh.com

 Closeness no longer feels like a test.
 It starts feeling more like connection again.

 This is often how real repair works.
 Not always fast.
 Not always dramatic.
-But gradually more natural.
+But gradually more steady, more honest, and more possible.

 Common Reasons Couples Need to Rebuild Intimacy Slowly